while2/while2.github.io/_posts/2014-10-10-code-of-coding.md

 </table>

 Also include A.h in C.h because it depends on A. Even if B.h has already included A.h.
 Do it rightly not just some way it works.

-One may remove B from C, or A from B. In the latter case, the change of B causes compile error of C, that's terrible in large projects.
+One may remove B from C later, or A from B. In the latter case, the change of B causes compile error of C, that's terrible in large projects.

 ### 1.3 Decoupling
 Do not include unnecessary files.